pulumi/pulumi-hugo/themes/default/content/docs/intro/console/project-and-stack-management.md

 * View stack outputs and configurations
 * Review your stack activity, resources, and settings

-## Creating a New Project
+## Creating a Project

-To create a new project:
+To create a project:

 1. Navigate to **Projects**.
 1. Select **Create project**.